-There are 2 versions of the Chase Freedom card, the original and the Freedom Unlimited.
+There are actually 2 versions of the Chase Freedom card, the original and the Freedom Unlimited.
 The benefits of each card are the same.
 The difference is in how the earning is structured.
-The original Chase Freedom card earns 5% cash back or 5 Ultimate Rewards points per $1 spent on a selection of rotating quarterly bonus categories up to $1,500 or $6,000 annually.
+The original Chase Freedom card earns 5% cash back or 5x Ultimate Rewards points per $1 spent on a selection of rotating quarterly bonus categories up to $1,500 per quarter or $6,000 annually.
 All other purchases automatically earn 1% cash back or 1 Ultimate Reward point per $1 spent.

-Each quarterly bonus needs to be activated in order for the 5% or 5 points per $1 to kick in.
-You can do this easily from within your Chase account online or even sign up to get email and/or text reminders when it’s time to activate the bonus.
+Each quarterly bonus needs to be activated in order for the 5% or 5x points to kick in.
+You can do this easily from within your Chase account online or even sign up to get an email and/or text reminder when it’s time to activate the bonus.

 What are the Chase Freedom features?